Sensedia/api-manager-java-client-sdk/docs/AppsApi.md

 <a name="updateApp1"></a>
 # **updateApp1**
-> APPResponse updateApp1(id, appTokenBean, sensediaAuth)
+> APPResponse updateApp1(sensediaAuth, id, appTokenBean)

 Update a app